Ouphix/synchro-psychotherapies/steps2.md

 Independently of the psychotherapy theory and framework, it seems that synchrony could be used in very different settings and could reflect the therapeutic alliance.
 In the future, we can imagine that synchrony score could be extracted automatically in different modalities (synchrony of speech, motion history, smiles, expressed emotions).
 That would give a feedback about the process of the psychotherapy that will be more objective and less time consuming than filling a psychometric questionnaire.

 ### Open science, Open data, Confidentiality
 It was quite difficult at the beginning to replicate the studies that were done by other teams and to find these two databases that could be relevant for this goal because of quality of the recording and quality of psychometric data collected.
-After we had our own scripts and procedure for INCANT database, it was very easy to replicate the analysis for MONRADO database.
+After we had our own scripts and procedure for Incant database, it was very easy to replicate the analysis for Monrado database.

 To avoid this lost of time, and to improve validity and replicability and improvements of our work. we tried to develop an open science approach.
 The synchrony computation software SyncPy developped by the team G. Varni and M. Avril was published on open source on GitHub.
 We decided to continue this approach to improve accessibility, transparency of this work to help future improvements.

 The idea of this project is to be a first step toward a better understanding of therapeutic or parent-children relationship.
 We focused on motion history since it was technically the easiest modality.
 However, a lot of improvements could be added to add other modalities or to improve analysis by using for instance modeling or machine learning techniques.
 Therefore, we decided to share our analysis scripts.
-Both of them are published but the MONRADO script is much more commented, organized.
+Both of them are published but the Monrado script is much more commented, organized.
 Data dictionnaries are more described in order to better understand the process.

 However, it is not possible to share the raw materials with consist of confidential psychotherapy sessions.
 It would be very relevant to share this material to let possibility to other team to compare this results with other softwares or modules with different goals than motion history synchrony analysis.
 In the research in algorithm development, some databases are shared and promoted during [challenge sessions](http://sspnet.eu/avec2011/) between  laboratories.
 This enable the development of the best classifier for instance.

-Git R markdown

 ### INCANT Study